bioinformaticsdotca/Cloud_2019/pre-work.md

 ## Laptop Programs to Install:

+1. A robust internet browser such as Firefox or Chrome (Internet Explorer is not recommended because of Java issues).

-These [steps](https://drive.google.com/a/bioinformatics.ca/file/d/1KPyZWIupqpUBjC_ijkw4OkbZKj4-0V2j/view?usp=sharing) are required for users of Windows and Macintosh laptops prior to connecting to the Cancer Genome Collaboratory cloud instances.
+2. These [steps](https://drive.google.com/a/bioinformatics.ca/file/d/1KPyZWIupqpUBjC_ijkw4OkbZKj4-0V2j/view?usp=sharing) are required for users of Windows and Macintosh laptops prior to connecting to the Cancer Genome Collaboratory cloud instances.

-Please complete BEFORE arriving at the workshop.
+## Please complete BEFORE arriving at the workshop.